 ALASKA EXPRESS …your way 36-Day RV Caravan

-One of the popular activities is a cruise on the beautiful Lynn Fjord to Juneau, Alaska’s capitol city (only accessible by boat or air) – FYI, no roads lead to Juneau.
+One of the popular activities is a cruise on the beautiful Lynn Fjord to Juneau, Alaska’s capitol city (only accessible by boat or air) – no roads lead to Juneau.
 If you choose Juneau, you can visit the Mendenhall Glacier, shop the town or visit the brewery.
 Of course, staying in Skagway is also a popular choice with much to see and do.
-Board the historic train on the White Pass/Yukon Railroad, aka the ‘Scenic Railway of the World’.
+Board the historic train on the White Pass/Yukon Railroad, aka the ‘Scenic Railway of the World.’
 The route goes to White Pass to see the Klondike Trail, where many brave prospectors died trying to get to the riches of the land.
-The nearby Chilkoot Trail head makes for an interesting hike, book a horseback riding tour or explore Skagway’s shops and galleries.
+The nearby Chilkoot Trail head makes for an interesting hike.
+Book a horseback riding tour or explore Skagway’s shops and galleries.
 Jewell Gardens offers assorted gifts, amazing gardens, glass-blowing and a garden-fresh lunch.
-There is also an evening theater, that relives the local history at the Soapy Smith Vaudeville Show …Soapy was a rather shady outlaw who basically controlled Skagway during the Gold Rush.
+An evening theater relives the local history at the Soapy Smith Vaudeville Show.
+Soapy was a rather shady outlaw who basically controlled Skagway during the Gold Rush.

 We return to the Alaska Highway and the Yukon Territory, stopping in Destruction Bay, a small community and home to approximately 43 people.
-It was originally built as a construction camp for Alaska Highway workers, and sits on Kluane Lake, an ideal spot for fishing and paddling.
+It was originally built as a construction camp for Alaska Highway workers and sits on Kluane Lake, an ideal spot for fishing and paddling.
 The town was named after a severe windstorm which occurred in the 1940s.

 We cross back into Alaska and spend the next night in Tok, the trade center for several native villages.
 Take some time to explore the gift shops for assorted arts and crafts.
-The town was also a construction camp for the highway, and there are several stories as to how Tok got its name.
+The town was also a construction camp for the highway.
+There are several stories as to how Tok got its name.
 It may have been derived from Tokyo Camp, the road construction camp in 1943.
 It may have been named after a husky pup.
 But the real story can be found at the town’s Mainstreet Visitors’ Center, so be sure to check that out!

-Our next stop is in Palmer, the heart of the Matsanuka Valley.
+Our next stop is Palmer, the heart of the Matsanuka Valley.
 Palmer is known for its giant vegetables, resulting from long days of sunlight and extremely fertile soil.
 There’s time here to visit a reindeer farm, musk ox farm, the Palmer Visitor Center and Colony House.
 And sample those delicious vegetables!

 The final segment of our journey takes us back to Tok, where we enjoy a traditional Farewell Dinner, reminiscing about our journey to the 49th state.
-The next morning after a continental breakfast we head out to conquer our own personal journeys… Tok is the ideal point to embark on the richest of the North West.
-It’s an easy drive to the beautiful town of Chicken, AK – a community settled by Gold Miners, and one of the last surviving Gold Mining towns in all of Alaska.
-From Chicken you can follow the ‘Top of the World Highway’ and cross the Yukon River to land in the musical town of Dawson City where the stories of the good ole days continue to live.
+The next morning after a continental breakfast, we head out to conquer our own personal journeys.
+Tok is the ideal point to embark on the richest of the North West.
+It’s an easy drive to the beautiful town of Chicken, AK, a community settled by Gold Miners and one of the last surviving gold mining towns in all of Alaska.
+From Chicken, you can follow the ‘Top of the World Highway’ and cross the Yukon River to land in the musical town of Dawson City, where the stories of the good ole days continue to live.